 Our campsite at the Lapie Lake recreation site

-The lake was perfectly calm as we set up and Steve could not wait to get on the water.
+The lake was calm as we set up and Steve could not wait to get on the water.

 Looking southward at the Lapie Lakes on the South Canol

-As Steve was returning from fishing, two conservation officers pulled in.
-Wow ...
+Steve headed off in the kayak.
+When Steve returned, two conservation officers pulled in.
+Wow!
 COs in the middle of nowhere checking for paperwork!
-Steve showed his non-resident fishing licence and then we chatted.
-Learned that the Taylor Highway was still closed to larger rigs, so we decided to re-route ourselves at Carmacks towards Whitehorse and north on the Alaska Highway.
+Steve showed his non-resident fishing licence and we chatted.
+Learned that the Taylor Highway (Dawson City to Tok) was still closed to larger rigs, so we decided to route ourselves at Carmacks towards Whitehorse.